Snowflake-Labs/sfquickstarts/site/devlabs/getting_started_with_snowflake.md

 ### Create a Database and Table

-First, let’s create a database called CITIBIKE that will be used for loading the structured data.
+First, let’s create a database called `CITIBIKE` that will be used for loading the structured data.

 Navigate to the Databases tab.
-Click Create, name the database CITIBIKE, then click Finish.
+Click Create, name the database `CITIBIKE`, then click Finish.

 ![worksheet creation](assets/4PreLoad_2.png)